 - Make a capital investment of at least $5,000,000 in a tier 3 or 4 county.

 Taxpayers must file an Application for Best Interest of the State Determination and Brownfield Tax Credit Business Plan with a copy of the voluntary agreement or consent order that qualifies the property as a brownfield property attached.
-Please see page 2 of the Plan for additional information.
-Also, you may contact Susan Amin in the Department’s Franchise and Excise Tax Division at (615) 532-6394 or firstname.lastname@example.org for more information on filing a business plan.
+Please see page 2 of the Plan or the Department’s Franchise and Excise Tax Manual for more information.
+Also, you may contact Susan Amin in the Department’s Franchise and Excise Tax Division at (615) 532-6394 or email@example.com for more information on filing a business plan.

 Reference: Tenn.
 Code Ann. §§ 67-4-2009(8); 67-4-2009(9); 67-4-2009(10).